If you want to know how to retain information quickly, we can boil the process down to one simple term:

 7: Mind Map

-Mind mapping helps you retain information, especially when you revisit your mind maps strategically.
+Mind mapping helps you retain information, especially when you revisit your maps strategically.

-For example, Phil Chambers has given the excellent suggestion that you revisit each mind map at least ten times.
-Leave a Roman Numeral each time you do so you can remember where you are at in the revisiting sequence.
+For example, Phil Chambers has given the excellent suggestion that you revisit each map at least ten times.
+Leave a Roman Numeral each time you review it so you can remember where you are at in your spaced repetition sequence.

 Let’s say you want to memorize words in a foreign language.
 A mind map is a great way to do it.
 I rapidly retained information about cooking in German, for example:

 Here are more mind map examples you can model.

 Mind mapping works as one of the best ways to retain information if you optimize it for that purpose.
 So I suggest using the Phil Chambers tip I just shared to make that happen.